The Lily Foundation logo featuring a butterfly, hearts and an 'x' for a kiss

 A long wait for surgery

 However, last summer I woke up one day and my hearing was completely gone.
 This was devastating for me.
-It meant that I needed cochlear implants, which we had actually been trying to get for a while since my hearing in my left ear was a lot worse than my right.
+It meant that I needed cochlear implants, which we’d actually been trying to get for a while since my hearing in my left ear was a lot worse than the right.
 But now the hearing in my right ear had gone too, and cochlear implants were the next step.
-Unfortunately due to Covid appointments where hard to get, and I had to wait six months for surgery.

-This meant I spent six months not being able watch what I wanted to watch, not being able to play the games I wanted to play.
-But most importantly I couldn’t communicate.
+Unfortunately, due to Covid, appointments were hard to get and I had to wait six months for surgery.
+This meant six months of not being able to watch what I wanted to watch and not being able to play the games I wanted to play.
+But, most importantly, not being able to communicate.
 I couldn't talk to people and I knew very little sign language, so I either communicated with people through my phone using an app to convert speech to text, or I didn’t talk to anyone at all.
-It was a very lonely time.
-Missing out on opportunities, and even not going to college for a while, I was beyond bored.
-It caused my mental health to plummet.
-Time continued to tick forwards, and we were counting down the days till my surgery.

 A special delivery

-Eventually the day of my surgery arrived, and me and my dad drove to the hospital.
-The surgery took around four hours but there were no complications, and I only had to stay in hospital for one night.
 But the healing process wasn’t easy.
 My head was swollen and I had to wear a very tight headband to keep pressure on the wound.
 This made life hard, and we had to cut a big hole in a pillow for my ear so I could sleep.
 During the healing process I was still deaf, as the next step after surgery and healing was getting the equipment and activating my implants.
 I couldn’t wait.

-One day a big package arrived at my house with my cochlear processors and all the equipment and accessories to go with them.
-It was like Christmas for deaf people.
-Now we had my processors, and all there was left to do was activate my implants.
 The audiologist stuck the processors to my head, connected them to a computer and after a few tests and questions she turned them on.
-At first everything sounded brushy, robotic, and squeaky.
-But I knew that as time went on, my brain would learn to hear again using the cochlear implants, and my hearing would get better and better.
+At first everything sounded brushy, robotic and squeaky.
+But I knew that as time went on, my brain would learn to hear again using the cochlear implants, and my hearing would improve.

 Donate today

-Donate through JustGiving to help The Lily Foundation fight mito and find hope for patients and their families.
+Donate through JustGiving to help The Lily Foundation fight mitochondrial disease and find hope for patients and their families.